django-oscar/django-oscar/docs/source/howto/how_to_setup_solr.rst

     Removing all documents from your index because you said so.
     All documents removed.
     Indexing 201 Products
-    Indexing 201 Products

-The products being indexed twice is caused by a low-priority bug in Oscar and can be safely ignored.
 If the indexing succeeded, search in Oscar will be working.
 Search for any term in the search box on your Oscar site, and you should get results.